Bushwick Branch: History

 The Bushwick Branch dates back to the South Side Railroad of Long Island.
 The South Side had been chartered on March 23, 1860 to build a railroad from Jamaica, Queens, all the way to Islip along the south shore of Long Island.
 The South Side sought to build a line west of Jamaica to the East River so its passengers could connect to ferries that would take them into Manhattan.

 The South Side originally wanted to build to Long Island City, and tried to buy out the interest of the New York and Flushing Railroad, a small competitor to the FNSRR.
 However, the LIRR, which was also looking for access to Long Island City, beat out the South Side bid for the New York and Flushing and bought it out instead.
 Thus, the only recourse for the South Side was to build a line from Jamaica to Fresh Pond, Queens, and then southwest into Bushwick.

 On July 18, 1868, service on the branch began running to Bushwick, and on November 4 to the East River at the South Eighth Street station in Williamsburg, where passengers would take a ferry into Manhattan.
-Due to a law in Brooklyn banning steam locomotives, horses pulled trains from the Bushwick Depot to the East River Ferry Terminal in 1868.
-Steam dummy engines pulled trains from Bushwick depot to East River Ferry Terminal between 1869 and 1873.
+Due to a local ordinance, steam locomotives were restricted in the vicinity; so horses pulled trains from the Bushwick Depot to the East River Ferry Terminal in 1868.
+Steam dummy engines (steam locomotives with a carbody covering) pulled trains from Bushwick Depot to East River Ferry Terminal between 1869 and 1873.
 The two main railroad routes leading to the East River ferry terminals were along Atlantic Avenue in Brooklyn, a route owned by the LIRR, and in Long Island City, a route owned by the Flushing and North Side Railroad (FNSRR).
 To provide a marine freight terminal, in the summer of 1869, a spur was built to the Newtown Creek at Furman's Island, which today is connected by landfill to the rest of Brooklyn.

 The LIRR service to Long Island City via the old New York and Flushing route was not well run and disliked by the public.
 Most chose the far superior Long Island City service offered by the Flushing and North Side Railroad.
 The LIRR abandoned its Long Island City service and sold its tracks east of Winfield, Queens, to the FNSRR.
 The rest of the route west of Winfield to Long Island City remained unused.
 Seeking an opportunity, the South Side decided to buy up the remaining tracks in 1872, and extended service west from Fresh Pond to Maspeth along Newtown Creek and on to Long Island City, thus gaining a new terminal on the East River (this line today is referred to by the LIRR as the Lower Montauk).
 However, the South Side only used this new line for freight service, due to the competing passenger service offered by FNSRR.
 Passenger trains still ran through Bushwick to Williamsburg.